lkodinsson/MARS/Basic/PHB.md

 # Skills

 Like primary stats, skill values are represented by roll values.
 All skills have associated primary stats that are rolled with that skill whenever it is performed (listed next to that skill's name).
+Rolling dice to determine the outcome of a skill is called a skill check.

 ##### Table: Skill Steps
 | Roll Value | Step Name |